cellphonedude/shells-on-cells/docs/SETUP.md

    ```

-## Download and run the install scripts
+## Download and run the project's install scripts

 1. Make sure the system has `git` installed, otherwise install it with: